Section 170 of CrPC : Section 170: Cases to be sent to Magistrate, when evidence is sufficient.

 Ravi, a shop owner in Mumbai, reports a theft at his store to the local police station.
 The police investigate the case and find sufficient evidence that points to Ramesh as the suspect.
 The officer in charge of the police station decides to forward Ramesh to the Magistrate.

-- Forwarding to Magistrate: Since the evidence is sufficient, the officer in charge forwards Ramesh, who is in custody, to the Magistrate empowered to take cognizance of the offence.
+2. Forwarding to Magistrate: The officer in charge decides to forward Sunil, who is in custody, to the Magistrate empowered to take cognizance of the offence.

-- Sending Evidence: The officer sends the CCTV footage and other relevant articles to the Magistrate.
+4. Sending Evidence: The officer sends medical reports and other relevant articles to the Magistrate.

 Update: Our AI tools are cooking — and they are almost ready to serve!
 Stay hungry — your invite to the table is coming soon.